curedbylethe/todolistapp-react-native/README.md

 This is a simple todo list app built using React Native and its components for the UI.

+The project was developed as part of my journey to learn React Native.
+I closely followed Maximilian Schwarzmüller's comprehensive course [React Native - The Practical Guide](https://www.udemy.com/course/react-native-the-practical-guide) on Udemy to build this app.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.